BetterToken/info_bettertoken/src/farming & farming services/3nodes.md

 ## Cultivation
 Besides farming there is also cultivation.
 Cultivation is no more than people reserving the capacity on a 3Node.
-When user decides to use a farmer's capacity, the farmer in return will receive tokens.
+When a user decides to use a farmer's capacity, the farmer in return will receive tokens.

 !!!include:note_of_importance.md